opentibiabr/opentibiabr.github.io/_posts/2020-05-31-post-updates-05.markdown

 title:  "Fortnightly Update #05" (from the 15th to the 31st of May.)
 date:   2020-05-31 12:00:00 -0400
 categories: updates
-excerpt: this weekly was delayed a little bit but we have pretty good news! we are so happy with a lot of contributions and bug reports
+excerpt: this post was delayed a little bit but we have pretty good news! we are so happy with a lot of contributions and bug reports
 ---

-This weekly was delayed a little bit but we have pretty good news! we are so happy with a lot of contributions and bug reports
+This post was delayed a little bit but we have pretty good news! we are so happy with a lot of contributions and bug reports

 #### Special Thanks for our Donators